-At BBQ Tips Ribs are always a winner, which is why this week we have chosen it as our recipe of the week.
-Ribs come in a few different meat types, these are pork, beef, lamb, and venison.
+At BBQ Tips, Ribs are always a winner, which is why this week we have chosen it as our recipe of the week.
+Ribs come in a few different meat types; pork, beef, lamb, and venison.
 This time we have chosen to go with BBQ pork ribs for our recipe.

 Let’s not try and hide the fact ribs can be very messy so don’t forget a tissue or two to clean up afterwards, but we know the mess is definitely worth it!
 You can have ribs as a main or a side, it totally depends on the portion size!

 Ribs are supposed to fall off the bone and be tender, so if you are not sure if your ribs are ready to come off the barbecue, make sure you’re able to cut into it without using too much force.

 2 racks of pork ribs

 1 & a half onions

 Fresh herbs, rosemary, bay leaves, thyme & sage.

 - Place your ribs into a tray big enough to pack your ingredients around the ribs so it’s all snug in the cooker.
 You want all the flavours to stay close to the ribs when they cook, this is helped by covering the tray in tin foil.

 - Drizzle some olive oil onto the ribs then sprinkle some salt and pepper too.
 Rub altogether so that the whole rib is covered.